 After the game, I asked Dinwiddie if he was expecting a tribute video.

 “Honestly, because of Davis, yes,” Dinwiddie told me.
 “Davis spent actual time here.
 If it wasn’t for Davis, then like, they wouldn’t have.
-But then it would’ve been in poor taste if they did it for Davis and not me, so you kinda gotta through it in there at that point.”
+But then it would’ve been in poor taste if they did it for Davis and not me, so you kinda gotta throw it in there at that point.”

 That’s fascinating insight into the state of NBA tribute videos.
 Dinwiddie makes a ton of sense here.
 Of course the Wizards wouldn’t just do a tribute video for Bertans when Dinwiddie was also part of the same trade.
 To Spencer’s point, that would’ve been poor taste.
 But did Davis really need a tribute video?